Thinking about getting the Gullwing Sidewinder trucks?

 Installing Gullwing Sidewinders is pretty straightforward.
 Mount them to your deck of choice, similarly how you would with any other trucks.
 Depending on the size of wheels and deck you use, you might need to add riser pads to avoid wheel bite.

 You can see in the image below that they should be installed with the bushings facing inward, like a traditional kingpin setup.

-Before you start riding your setup, push the wheels downward with some force to see if you'll get wheel bite.
-If you do, you'll either have to tighten up the truck nuts or add additional riser pads.
+Before you start riding your setup, push the wheels downward with some force to see if you’ll get wheel bite.
+If you do, you’ll either have to tighten up the trucks, mess with the bushings hardness or add additional riser pads.

 Below are the two main things I like and dislike about the Gullwings.

 The price of Gullwing sidewinder trucks is pretty affordable if you compare them to other surfskate options (Waterborne being an exception).
 If you want to do more aggressive carves, without breaking the bank, these are a really solid option.

 Pumping on these trucks isn’t even close to something like a YOW or Smoothstar because both trucks have equal lean.
 This means that you’ll need some sort of hill to keep your momentum.
 So if you’re looking for something to pump from a standstill, I wouldn’t recommend getting these.

 Since a lot of people probably want to know how Gullwing Sidewinders ride compared to other similar brands out there, in this section I’ll do my best to compare them.